 All returns to Overlake Athletics following a head injury MUST go through the Certified Athletic Trainer if participating in an Overlake team sport.
 The athletic trainer can also guide RTP (return to play) decisions for a student participating in a non- Overlake sport or activity.

-Overlake's Athletic Trainer is Kim Chase.
+Overlake's Athletic Trainer is Kim Stevens.
 Kim holds B.S. degrees in both Athletic Training and Exercise Science, from Linfield College, and and M.A. in Post-Professional Athletic Training from the University of North Carolina at Chapel Hill.
 She conducted undergraduate research on the plank exercise and completed her Master's thesis on training load effects on shoulder mechanics.
 Additionally, she is interested in injury prevention, rehabilitation, and correcting muscle imbalance to reduce injury.

 Athletic trainers (ATs) are highly qualified, multi-skilled health care professionals who collaborate with physicians to provide preventative services, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of injuries and medical conditions.
 Athletic trainers work in collaboration with a physician as prescribed by state licensure statutes.
 Athletic trainers improve functional outcomes and specialize in patient education to prevent injury and re-injury.
 Preventative care provided by an athletic trainer has a positive return on investment for employers.
 ATs are able to reduce injury and shorten rehabilitation time for their patients, which translates to lower absenteeism from work or school and reduced health care costs for patients.